Lola T330 car-by-car histories

 Built/rebuilt on new T332 tub or T332 rolling chassis, and fitted with the rear end from the original HU23, including the Repco Holden V8 engine.
 Raced by John Walker in the 1975 Tasman series but severely damaged again at Sandown Park and rebuilt with a new Lola-supplied tub again.
 Then raced in the 1976 Australian Internationals and at later races at Calder and Wanneroo Park in March 1976.
 Sold to Peter Edwards and raced in the 1977 Australian Internationals, the 1977 Gold Star, 1978 Australian Internationals, 1978 Gold Star, 1979 Australian Internationals, 1979 Gold Star, 1980 Gold Star ,1980 Australian Grand Prix, and the 1981-82 Arco Graphic series.
 It was at the last Australian F5000 race in March 1982.

 Sold to Bernie Van Elsen 1982 and stripped and used by K & A Engineering to build the "Veskanda" sports car.
 The T332 tub was not used and remained at K&A until bought by Peter Bick 1986.
-Then to John Maher and then to Gary Dickenson (Eltham, Victoria, Aus) about 1987. restored by Dickenson and sold via Terry Healy to Rick and Rob Hall of Hall & Hall in England in 2001.
+Then to John Maher and then to Gary Dickenson (Eltham, Victoria, Aus) about 1987. restored by Dickenson and sold via Terry Healy to Rick and Rob Hall of Hall & Hall (Bourne, Lincolnshire) in England in 2001.
 Sold to Mike Wrigley and raced in FORCE Historic F5000 series in 2001 and 2002.
 To Neil Glover (Ansty, West Sussex) March 2007 and raced in the HSCC Derek Bell Trophy 2008, the Phillip Island Classic in Australia March 2010 and the Australian Grand Prix support race March 2010.
 Raced in HSCC races at Oulton Park June 2011 and Brands Hatch July 2011.
 Glover won the Derek Bell Trophy in this car in 2013.
 Present at the Silverstone HSCC Finals in October 2014 as a backup for his newly-acquired Chevron B37.

 Driven by: Johnnie Walker and Peter Edwards.
 First race: Levin (Tasman R1), 5 Jan 1975.
 Total of 36 recorded races.